 Rebar detailing is to prepare reinforcement shop/placing drawings along with Bar Bending Schedules (BBS).
 The placing drawings help the execution team to identify the location of the reinforcement along with lap positions, whereas the BBS calls out quantity, bending shapes with dimensions.
-Shop/placing drawings is a very important link that conveys the designer’s intent to execution team.
+Shop/placing drawings is a very important link that conveys the designer’s intent to the execution team.
 These drawings are prepared by experienced engineers & technicians implementing all the codal requirements.
-The drawings are presented in a manner that makes fixing rebar on site simple and easy.
+The drawings are presented in a manner that makes fixing rebar on-site simple and easy.
 Specialist software is required to prepare the rebar shop drawings.

 Rebar detailing practice is widely adopted in developed countries like the USA, CANADA, UK, Middle East region to name a few.
 The popularity of Rebar detailing in these countries is mainly due to shortage of site workers and critical timelines of projects.

 Rebar detailing is also gaining popularity in developing countries like India.
 Projects in Metropolitan cities are adopting this service owing to space constraints in setting up of cutting, bending and storage yards at site and shortage of labour.